Washington & Old Dominion (WO&D) Trail

 Fairfax Cross County Trail (CCT): A great trail for beginners and easy-does-it bike riders with a mix of paved and packed dirt sections that connect many Fairfax County and Northern Virginia Park Authority parks.
 [Caution – there are several street crossings in the CCT’s 41 miles of trail and much of the trail is best-suited for mountain bikes).

 The multi-use trail’s northernmost point is at Great Falls and the southern end is at Laurel Hill.
 Between those points are many of the area’s best mountain bike trails.
 There are many parking areas adjacent to the CCT.
-Get a Fairfax County Bicycle Map at The Bike Lane for specific parking areas.
+Get a Fairfax County Bicycle Map at Green Lizard Cycling for specific parking areas.

 Two of the country's best and most-popular bike parks are Lake Fairfax in the north and Laurel Hill in the south, with plenty of parking, easy access by car, popular amenities and great trails.